ichuang/pyqsp/README.md

 Version: 0.1.6
 Commands:

-    poly2angles - compute QSP phase angles for the specified polynomial (use --poly) hamsim      - compute QSP phase angles for Hamiltonian simulation using the Jacobi-Anger expansion of exp(-i tau sin(2 theta)) invert      - compute QSP phase angles for matrix inversion, i.e. a polynomial approximation to 1/a, for given delta and epsilon parameter values angles      - generate QSP phase angles for the specified --seqname and --seqargs
+    poly2angles - compute QSP phase angles for the specified polynomial (use --poly).
+Currently, if using the `laurent` method, this polynomial is expected in monomial basis, while for `sym_qsp` method the Chebyshev basis is expected.
+Eventually a new flag will be added to specify basis for use with any method. hamsim      - compute QSP phase angles for Hamiltonian simulation using the Jacobi-Anger expansion of exp(-i tau sin(2 theta)) invert      - compute QSP phase angles for matrix inversion, i.e. a polynomial approximation to 1/a, for given delta and epsilon parameter values angles      - generate QSP phase angles for the specified --seqname and --seqargs